spacetelescope/hstaxe/docs/hstaxe/description.rst

 The strategy of estimating a local sky background can also be applied after a global sky background subtraction for very difficult cases or instruments (e.g. NICMOS G141 data, see [FREUDLING]_ ).
-In either case (with or without previous global sky background subtraction), the local bckground subtraction is used by setting ``back=False`` and specifying a value for ``backfwhm``, ``np``, and ``interp`` in the ``axetasks.axecore`` step, for example::
+In either case (with or without previous global sky background subtraction), the local background subtraction is used by setting ``back=False`` and specifying a value for ``backfwhm``, ``np``, and ``interp`` in the ``axetasks.axecore`` step, for example::